Naeem Ashraf

-Naeem Ashraf (نعیم اشرف) is a British Pakistani cricket umpire and former cricketer who played two One Day International matches in 1995.
+Naeem Ashraf (نعیم اشرف) is a Pakistani cricket umpire and former cricketer who played two One Day International matches in 1995.
 Naeem is a left-arm fast-medium bowler and a left-handed batsman.

 Naeem now plays for Clitheroe Cricket Club in Lancashire, England.
 Naeem is a fully qualified cricket coach and coaches on behalf of the Lancashire Cricket Board.

 In 2010, Naeem became a qualified ACO Umpire a step which he was very proud of achieving.
 Naeem enjoys being part of Cricket, whether it is being a Cricketer, Coach or an Umpire.

 Family, education, and personal life

 Naeem Ashraf was born to Azra Begum and Mohammed Ashraf, a housewife and business owner in Lahore.
 Naeem who is also known as Nomme by his close friends and family grew up in a middle-class family with six brothers and three sisters, Naeem is the third eldest brother in the family.
 Naeem was educated at Muslim Model High School in Lahore and M.A.O.
 College in Lahore.

 In England, during a summer cricket match of 2000, Naeem met his partner Jasmine.

 On 15 June 2000, Naeem married Jasmine in an Islamic ceremony among family and friends.
 Three months later, on 12 September they were married again in a civil ceremony.
 The union produced three sons, Shazaib Naeem (born 14 September 2001), Umair Naeem (born 5 August 2003) and Zahir Naeem (born 14 November 2006).
 Naeem, still an energetic cricketer now resides in England with his wife and sons.